benitezj/SimpleAnalysis/README.md

 merged in single text and root files by specifying "-o <name>".
 Smearing of the truth-level objects is enabled with the option "-s mu=200".
 It is foreseen that later different smearing functions will be supported.
+If "-r" is specified, it will try to use reco-level objects instead of truth-level.
+This allows to compare directly to the standard analysis results, though no trigger efficiencies etc. are applied and overall this is still experimental.
 Finally the available analysis can be seen with the "-l" option.

 ### Submission on the grid: